harshdeeps036/FirstGame/README.md

 The images used are downloaded from https://www.flaticon.com, and https://www.freepik.com/

 ## How to play:
 Download the repository and run main.py in your terminal.
-Enjoy!
+You have 30 seconds, destroy as many ships as you can.
+If ships get closer to the other side or you collide with them, Game Over!